pruthvi-80/c-programming/README.md

-# c-programming
+# C-Programming
-Some random C-programming codes
+Some basic C-programming codes